deestroy/SYSC-3303/readme.md

 ### Scheduler
 The Scheduler continously checks the "buffer" for free cars, and then matches these cars with any unassigned "instructions".

-It also receives any "instructions" from the FloorSubsystem and inputs them into the "Schedule.txt" file
+It also receives any "instructions" from the FloorSubsystem and inputs them into the "Schedule.txt" file.